Carpal Tunnel Syndrome: Symptoms and Causes

 The underlying reason for carpal tunnel syndrome is because of excessive pressure on your median nerve.
 This is a major nerve of your hand.
 It provides both sensation to your hand and fingers, as well as sending motor signals to various hand muscles for movement.

-It travels the entire length or your arm, from your forearm to fingers.
+The median nerve travels the entire length or your arm, through your forearm and into fingers.
 Inside your wrist, it travels through a passageway called the “carpal tunnel” (hence the name of the disorder).
-This passageway is surrounded by bony and stiff structures.
+This passageway is surrounded by wrist bones and other stiff structures.

-Besides the median nerve, this passageway is filled with blood vessels and flexor tendons.
-These are the tendons which pull on your finger to cause them to curl and grasp.
+Besides the median nerve, this passageway is filled with flexor tendons.
+These are the tendons which pull on your finger, making them curl and grasp.

-Most doctors believe that most cases of carpal tunnel syndrome are the result of a combination of “risk factors”.
-These are variables which, alone, contributes to developing this disorder.
-When combined, they very likely increase the probability of getting carpal tunnel syndrome.
+Most doctors believe that the majority of carpal tunnel syndrome cases are the result of a combination of “primary risk factors”.
+These are variables which, alone, contribute to developing this disorder.
+When combined, they increase the probability of getting carpal tunnel syndrome.

 Primary Risk Factors

 For decades, doctors have known about several factors that are common to patients with carpal tunnel syndrome.
-While these factors may not be a direct “cause” of the disorder, they could increase your risk of getting it.
-Common to all of these risk factors is that each has the potential of increasing irritation and swelling inside the carpal tunnel space.
+While these "risk factors" may not be a direct “cause” of the disorder, they could increase your probability of getting it.
+Common to all of these risk factors is that each has the potential of increasing irritation and swelling inside the carpal tunnel passageway.
 That means increasing the chances of compressing the median nerve.

 • Sex